Lingfield F.C.: History

 During the 1979–80 Campaign the club applied to the Sussex County League and the Combined Counties Football League, but were turned down by their first choice the Sussex league, as their ground was considered inadequate.
 However the Combined Counties league accepted the application and the club joined the league for the 1980–81 campaign.
 In their second season in the Combined Counties league the league was split into an east and west section, and the club finished runners-up in the Eastern section.
 The next season saw the club make their debut in the FA Vase where they were knocked out by Southwick 7–0 in the Preliminary qualifying round.
 The 1982–83 season also saw the club install floodlights at their ground, which enabled the club to join division two of the Sussex County League for the 1983–84 season.

 Their Third season in the Sussex County league saw the club finish bottom of Division two and relegated to Division Three.
 The club would then finish bottom of Division Three for the next three seasons.
 Their application to remain in the league after the third consecutive bottom finish was rejected, and the club were relegated to the Mid-Sussex Football League.
 The club stayed in the Mid Sussex football league, until the end of the 1992–93 campaign, when they gained promotion back to Division three of the Sussex league under manager Dennis Moore.

 Their first season back in the Sussex County league saw the team finish runners-up in Division three and gain promotion to Division two.
 However the following season they were straight back in Division three after finishing bottom of division two.
 It took the club another three seasons to get back up to division two and this time as champions.
 Two seasons later in the 1999-00 campaign the club finished bottom of Division two, but were spared relegation as several clubs left the league and two merged.
 However the following season another bottom finish and the club was back in Division three.

 In the 2005–06 season, they were runners-up of the Division Three, earning promotion to Division Two.
 In season 2007–08 Lingfield were promoted to Sussex County Division One, under the management of Steve Perkins Jnr, when they finished as runners-up.
 Their first season in Division one saw the club enter the FA Cup for the first time, where they met Arundel in the extra preliminary qualifying round, but progressed no further after losing 3–0.
-The club have since then remained in Division one.
+The club have since then have been promoted back into the Southern Combination Football League Premier Division after finishing in 3rd place in the 2017/18 season, gaining automatic promotion.
+Also, the club lifted the Surrey County Premier Cup the season after, beating Nottsborough FC 1–0 in the final played at Meadowbank, Dorking.
+Since then, the club have remained in the SCFL Premier Division, finishing in and around mid-table for the last 5 seasons or so.